Locating Ancestor Obituaries in Kentucky and Beyond

 Many librarians have helped me for free or for a small fee.
 I locate the library nearest where the person once lived.
 A directory of public libraries is available at www.usa.gov/libraries.
 I am always succinct in my query.
 This means I supply the name, birth and death dates, parents’ names, or the spouse’s name.

 My requests are short, simple, and to the point, and I am polite.
 I’ve had libraries all over the US email me obituaries from their vertical file collection.
 Many do so for free; some charge a small fee, such as $1 per obituary.
 Every library is different, so I am always prepared to be flexible.

 Contact the Funeral Home

 Most modern funeral homes maintain online archives of obituaries on their websites.
 When I can’t find an obituary on the website of a funeral home, I contact the funeral home by phone and politely ask if they have an obituary for my family member.
-If an obituary exists, the mortuary staff will probably email it to me.
+If an obituary exists, the mortuary staff will probably email it to me for free.